 About the Social History Postgraduate course

 You will have the opportunity to explore a range of social and cultural developments in the history of Britain, Europe and the wider world.
-Throughout your study, you will work in small groups or individually, guided by your expert teaching team.
-Their historical research in areas such as urban history, the history of crime, environmental history, imperialism, sexuality and gender, migration, popular culture and social movement, is of an international standing and will feed into your learning.
+Whether working in small groups or individually, you will be guided by an expert teaching team throughout your course.
+Their historical research in areas such as urban history, the history of crime, environmental history, imperialism, sexuality and gender, migration, popular culture and social movements is of an international standing and will feed into your learning.

-Our teaching will give you the platform to reflect on historical interpretations of the past and conduct your own independent historical research.
+Your teaching team will give you the platform to reflect on historical interpretations of the past and also the skills and confidence to conduct your own independent research.

 Research Excellence Framework 2014